jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 ------------------------------
 ```

-Then you attach little sections of single stranded DNA, called primers, to mark
+Then you attach little sections of single-stranded DNA, called primers, to mark
 the spots where you want to copy the DNA.
 They are short, but long enough that
 they uniquely fit the points in the sequence that you care about: